 We realize not everyone has a ton of cash to drop on a high-end optic.
 Luckily, you can get this awesome red dot sight from Sig Sauer, and it won’t cost you an arm and a leg.
 The good news is it performs like a much more expensive sight.
 In fact, we had a hard time believing the Romeo5 was priced well under $200.

 Far from a budget red dot, the Romeo5 offers some serious bang for your buck.
 It has a clear, versatile 2 MOA red dot with 10 illumination settings (8 for daylight and 2 for night vision).
 You can easily use this red dot in any lighting condition, which means you can easily transition from deer hunting during the day to hog hunting at night.

-The Romeo5 also features Motion Activated Illumination that automatically powers up when the device detects motion and powers down when it is at rest.
+The Romeo5 also features Motion Activated Illumination, which automatically powers up when the device detects motion, and powers down when it is at rest.
 This one feature extends battery life to an astounding 40,000+ hours.

 3 Trijicon RMR Type 2 – Best for Pistol

 Trusted by law enforcement and other tactical professionals, the Trijicon RMR sets the gold standard for pistol micro dots.
 Perfect for Glock 19 and other self-defense handguns, this thing is tiny (only 1.2 ounces).
 Despite its size, the RMR is packed with extra features and is as rugged as they come.

 Trijicon designed their RMR to be as durable as the legendary ACOG, and it definitely gives that battle-proven optic a serious run for the money.
 The red dot is housed in rugged, forged aluminum that has a unique shape designed to divert impact force away from the lens.
 The device is also guaranteed waterproof to an impressive 66 feet.